labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step5.md

   nshares: must be >= 0
 ```

 This shows that our method argument validation is working!
-The first call to `sell(25)` succeeds, but the second call to `sell(-25)` fails because `-25` is not a positive integer.
+The first call to `sell(25)` succeeds because `25` is a positive integer.
+But the second call to `sell(-25)` fails because `-25` is not a positive integer.

 You've now implemented a complete system for:

-1. Validating class attributes using descriptors
+1. Validating class attributes using descriptors.
+Descriptors are used to define validation rules for class attributes.
-2. Automatically collecting field information using class decorators
+2. Automatically collecting field information using class decorators.
+Class decorators can modify the behavior of a class, like collecting field information.
-3. Converting row data to instances
+3. Converting row data to instances.
+This is useful when working with data from external sources.
-4. Validating method arguments using annotations
+4. Validating method arguments using annotations.
+Annotations help in specifying the expected type of the argument for validation.

 This demonstrates the power of combining descriptors and decorators in Python to create expressive, self-validating classes.